efoster9/interactive-web/unit-3-advanced-dom/U3LA1/U3LA1.md

 ---
-description: How can I store and manipulate data to later be used in various ways throughout my website?
+description: What structures can I use to store and manipulate larger and more nuanced data?
 ---

-# U2LA3: Javascript Essentials: Variables to Arrow Functions
+# U3LA1: Javascript Arrays, Iteration, and Objects

 ### Teacher Notes & Overview

-This is likely students' first time working in javascript.
-However, students will likely pick up the material quickly as this course was built with the idea that most if not all of them have just finished a P5 course.
-Therefore, consider putting more emphasis on vocabulary throughout the instruction for this lesson.

-Here, students will be learning the basic javascript syntax: variables & data types, arithmetic, concatenation, comparison operators, basic if/else syntax, and functions (namely arrow functions).
-Instruction will consist of mainly a lecture style presentation.
-However, the presentation is written with opportunities for students to engage by making predictions.
+Students will be learning arrays, iteration using `forEach()`, `map()`, and `filter()`, and objects.
 This lesson is designed as a vanilla javascript lesson.
 There is no front end other than the console in the development tools window (the "dev tools console").
-Be mindful that this is likely the first time students will see the console section in the dev tools window.
+Instruction will consist of mainly a lecture style code along.
+However, the presentation is written with opportunities for students to engage by making predictions.

-As it is now, the starter `script.js` code is mostly blank.
+As it is now, the starter `notes.js` code is blank.
 Depending on where a majority of your students are coming from, you may consider modifying the amount of starter code you give to relieve the pressure of copying notes allowing students to add comments or put more of their attention on your presentation.
-Be mindful that students with IEPs may **require** a visual manipulative.
-Alternatively to taking notes, they can rank their confidence on each section as you go through.
-(See the [#Wrap up](#wrap-up-5-minutes) section below)
+Be mindful that students with IEPs may **require** a visual supplemental aid.

+Depending on the level of your specific classroom, this lesson can take 1 to 3 days.
+Regardless, this lesson and the lab that follows offers many activities and challenges for students to feel more comfortable with the material.

 ### Objectives

 Students will be able to:

-* Explain and use variables with both `let` and `const`
-* Use `console.log()` and the developer console to determine whether code is working
-* Perform arithmetic operations with variables and literals
-* Write if, else if, and else to trigger conditional events including their conditional operators.
-* Recognize and explain what a function is and how it is used
-* Predict the expected return value of a function
+* Create, read, update, and delete elements of an array.
+* Iterate through an array using `.forEach`, `.map`, `.filter`, and  `.reduce`.
+* Identify the difference between array iteration methods and the standard for loop.
+* Create, read, update, and delete key values in an object.
+* Use functions as part of an object to call them like methods.
+* Recognize the difference between arrays and objects and when to use one over the other

 ### Suggested Duration

-1-2 periods (45-90 minutes)
+1-3 periods (45-135 minutes)

 ### NYS Computing Standards